What is Intelligence?

 Brains are made of those small weird looking cells called the neurons.
 All those neurons are able to interconnect with each other making a huge network of neural circuits.
 So the answer to the question is simple; most of our human intelligence(s) comes from those neural circuits that are mostly located in the cortex of the brain (a.k.a. the Telencephalon).
 Also, there are a lot of connections among the different areas of the brain, but for now we’ll discuss only the neural connections in the higher brain that makes you smart!

-The more connections you have amongst different neurons the smarter you are.
-That’s the simplest explanation for now; for more read some neuroscience.
+The more connections you have amongst different neurons and the stronger those connections are (about LTP, that stands for Long Term Potentiation) the smarter you are.
+That’s the simplest explanation for now!

 How to Increase Intelligence?

 I believe in the old-fashioned “use it or lose it!”
 I can add up with something like this: “use it and it will develop!”
 Brains use a lot of energy from the body, particularly the glucose from the blood stream.
 Because of the limitations in glucose, the brain wants to use energy efficiently.
 So when you stimulate it, or some specific region, and try to perform some new tasks that are unknown to that specific area, the neuroplasticity will kick in and try to reconnect or create some new connections so that the brain saves energy when performing those learned skills and tasks again in the future.

 Also, if there’s already enough connections, then LTP will help strengthen those connections.
 That’s how habits work, how skills work and basically how your whole nervous system works!